cobuildlab/cobuildlab-web/src/docs/README.md

 # How to create a post in the Blog Page

-Install `pandoc` to convert the file .docx to .md.
+Video here

+# How to create a post in the AI Blog Page

+Video here